Planning to visit St. Paul’s?

 Masks: Masks are optional.

-Gathering: Social distancing among large groups indoors is still recommended by the CDC and our bishop.
-However, given the size of St. Paul’s sanctuary, our average Sunday attendance (pre-COVID) of just under 90 people, St. Paul’s is able to provide ample room in the sanctuary for those participating in Sunday morning worship to gather safely.
+Gathering: St. Paul’s is able to provide ample room in the sanctuary for those participating in Sunday morning worship to gather safely.
 We ask that worship participants continue to respect people’s space, and when in doubt about how people feel about your proximity to them, please ask.

 Reservations: Reservations are sometimes required for holiday services or other special events.
 When appropriate, this page will have the active link to make reservations online.